Treasury report calls for stricter oversight of stablecoins

 “If we’re going to have something that looks just like a money market fund or a bank deposit or a narrow bank and it’s growing really fast, we really ought to have appropriate regulation,” Fed Chair Jerome Powell said in congressional testimony earlier this year.
 "And today, we don’t.”

 Some progressive organizations have opposed the call for new legislation, because it will be subject to lobbying by well-funded companies and trade groups that support the broader use of stablecoins.
-Legislation is also likely to take a considerable period of time, even as stablecoins are growing rapidly.
+Legislation is also likely to take a considerable period of time, given the partisan polarization in Washington, even as stablecoins are growing rapidly.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This version of the story removes an erroneous reference to Andreesen Horowitz as an investor in Circle.
-It is not an investor in the company.